Belluno - Ponte nelle Alpi - The Bridge to the Dolomites.

 And suddenly out of the haze, they appear on the horizon.
 Once you have reached Vittorio Veneto, you are already in the lower region of the Alpine zone.
 As you clear the last tunnel, you'll see the beautiful Alpago valley on your right mirrored in Lake Santa Croce , with the peaks of the Dolomites shimmering above the water.
 In a short while, you'll reach the unusually charming city of Belluno.

-Today Belluno is a beautiful, quiet, clean, friendly small city with hidden romantic corners, good restaurants, an exciting "corso " a walkway where young people chat and meet each other in piazzas with outdoor coffee houses and beautiful pallazzi built in the Venitian style.
+Today Belluno is a beautiful, quiet, clean, friendly small city with hidden romantic corners, good restaurants, an exciting "corso " a walkway where young people chat and meet each other in piazzas with outdoor coffee houses and beautiful palazzi built in the Venetian style.

 Belluno is also a great starting point for getting to know the region and participating in a wide range of outdoor activities and sports.